FinToolBench: Evaluating LLM Agents for Real-World Financial Tool Use: Commands and Reproduction Checklist

 \subsection{Environment and Models}

 RapidAPI keys are obtained following the official documentation.
 AkShare usage follows its documentation.
-Retriever: BGE-M3.
-Planner: exact model names and versions, for example Doubao-Seed-1.6, Qwen3-8B, and GLM-4.7-Flash, plus inference hyperparameters (temperature, max tokens).
-Judge: GPT-5.1 (3 repeats) for \soft{} and requirement metrics.
-Record these identifiers in the repository \texttt{README} or a config file so that tables in the paper can be reproduced.
+The retriever is BGE-M3, and the output compressor uses Qwen3-8B.
+Planner backends are Doubao-Seed-1.6, Qwen3-8B, GLM-4.7-Flash, Claude-Sonnet-4.5, GPT-5.4, Grok-3-beta, and Gemini-3.1-Pro (preview).
+The judge is GPT-5.1 with three repeats for \soft{} and one decision per tool call for requirement metrics in the current implementation.
+The released code and configuration specify the evaluation stack, including prompts, decoding settings, timeout, retry count, maximum tool steps, cache setting, and prompt-template hash.
+Trace logs can be replayed or re-judged under later model versions.